Continual Robot Skill and Task Learning via Dialogue: Details of the Human-Subjects Study

 \textbf{Evaluation Phase.} Participants came back to the lab.
 We handed the same instructions to the participants for them to ask the robot to make the same sandwich.
-The participants interacted with three robot agents, the doing agent, the learning agent with TAIL, and the learning agent with ACT-LoRA.
+The participants interacted with the same three robot agents, the inarticulate agent,the inverse semantics agent, and the COLADA agent.
 All the three agents remember the instructions to make the sandwich provided by the participants from the interaction phase.
-The doing agent did not learn from the robot demonstrations from the interaction phase, and asked for help from the human users on the same task.
-Both learning agents learned the novel skill from the demonstration in the interaction phase, and did not interact with the human users except for the initial interactions.
+The inverse semantics agent and the inarticulate did not learn from the robot demonstrations from the interaction phase.
+This means that the inverse semantics agent still asked for help from the users for the same skill, and the inarticulate agent still failed to perform the same skill.
+The COLADA learned the novel skill from the demonstration in the interaction phase, and did not interact with the human users except for the initial interactions.
 After watching each agent, the participants were asked to fill out the same post-survey for the system.
 After watching all the three systems, the participants were asked to rank the three systems on $7$ different description(helpful, useful, efficient, competent, uncooperative, inefficient, incompetent).